domainaware/dnsdb-python/README.rst

    - Outputs results as a pretty printed JSON list
    - Sort output by any JSON field
    - Automatically converts UNIX epoch timestamps to ISO 8601 timestamps
+   - Normalize timestamp fields for sensor and zone file observations

 Installation
 ------------